-The vividly painted architecture lining the waterfront in Willemstad may be the most famous feature of Curaçao, but the kaleidoscopic hues did not happen by design.
-The capital city developed after the Dutch claimed the island in 1634, beginning with Punda, the walled portion of the old city.
+Curacao island may be the Caribbean’s best kept secret.
+It is perhaps best known for the vividly painted waterfront buildings in the capital city of Willemstad.
+This neighborhood, known as Handelskade, was developed after the Dutch claimed the island in 1634.
 Buildings tended to be two and three-story shops and residences built on narrow, elongated lots to maximize use of scarce land.
-The only materials available for construction, mismatched bricks scavenged from ship ballast, were finished with lime plaster made from crushed shells, which dried to a dazzling white facade in the intense Caribbean sun.
+In those early days, the only materials available for construction were mismatched bricks scavenged from ship ballast.
+Structures erected from the bricks were finished with thick coat lime plaster made from crushed seashells.
+Under the intense Caribbean sun, the lime-plastered facades dried to a dazzling white.

 Can’t view the above slide show of Curacao’s stunning architecture?
 Click here.

-Curaçao Landhuizen, giant plantation houses built in the the outlying areas in the 18th and 19th centuries, were no less alluring.
-The hallmark of each plantation was the landhuis, where the master lived with his house slaves.
-The country estates were surrounded by the store houses and huts of the slaves, which were constructed of traditional wattle and daub mixed with cow dung and roofed with dried maize stalks.
+Outside the city it is possible to visit some of the more than 80 surviving giant plantation houses known as Curaçao Landhuizen.
+Built in the 18th and 19th centuries, the hallmark of these plantation was the landhuis, where the master lived with his house slaves.
+The estates were surrounded by the store houses and huts of the slaves, all of which were constructed of traditional wattle and daub mixed with cow dung and roofed with dried maize stalks.

-Disclosure: Author Barbara Weibel visited Curaçao as part of a press trip, provided by the fabulous Marriott Resort and Emerald Casino, which is ideally located within walking distance of Willemstad.
+Disclosure: Author Barbara Weibel visited Curacao island as part of a press trip, provided by the fabulous Marriott Resort and Emerald Casino, which is ideally located within walking distance of Willemstad.

 I love Curacao!
 The colors, the architecture, they are a great sight!
 Good read, thanks for posting.